Gill Edwards

 Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World

 Eight weeks practice program.
 Can be followed without much effort by an adult who has never tried “anything like this” before.
-Friendly, bringing deep understanding of exactly how one can gradually get rid of the burden of excessive anxiety and tension.
-Helping to recover those missing connections that will bring confidence, and allow to treat the world as well as other people and one’s own self, in a more accepting manner, with compassion.
-The cycle of exercises that the book offers will very likely lead to a state of greater resilience, even if the reader is deeply rooted in an environment that favours quite the opposite.
+Consists of techniques that help to gradually let go of excessive anxiety and tension.
+Helping to recover those missing connections that will bring confidence, and allow to treat the world as well as one’s own self, in a more compassionate manner.
+The exercises that this book is offering leads to a state of greater resilience, even if a reader is deeply rooted in an environment that favours quite the opposite.

 First published in 2011